 “It can be difficult to measure the direct impact of prevention – essentially because you are preventing something from happening,” said Kari Siddiqui of the Schuyler Center for Analysis and Advocacy.
 “But, we have to believe that services that get to families early on and help connect parents to the supports and resources they need to care for their children, do have an impact.”

 When it comes to newborns, the state credits Healthy Families New York (HFNY), its network of 38 home visiting programs for the downward trend in newborn removals.
 Home visiting, which pairs professionally-trained workers with new or expecting mothers who choose to accept the help, serve more than 6,000 families each year, according to OCFS.

 Evaluations of HFNY show a significant impact in preventing further maltreatment incidents for parents involved with child protective services.
 Parents already known to the system are the most likely to have a child removed at birth.

 “New York has made a significant investment in home visiting that has a proven positive impact on child welfare outcomes for children,” said Craig Smith, a spokesman for OCFS.

 Keeping Infants Safe at Home

 In just over a decade, New York has seen a 53 percent reduction in the number of all children removed and placed into foster care.
 The total in the state was 37,000 in 2003, according to state budget records.
-This year, it is down to 16,500, according to data provided to The Chronicle by OCFS.
+This year, it is down to 16,500, according to data provided to The Imprint by OCFS.